Media Maneuvers: Bari Weiss Takes Over CBS News

-CBS News is set to hand over its reins to The Free Press co-founder Bari Weiss, according to a variety of sources that includes Weiss’s former employer, the New York Times.
-Weiss is set to serve as editor-in-chief at the Paramount unit.
-According to the New York Post, the official announcement is likely to be made on Oct.
-6. Along with hiring Weiss, its owner, Paramount, is also said to buying The Free Press—with a price tag of approximately $150 million.
-That payout follows the $16 million that Paramount forked out to President Trump to settle a legal case filed over a “60 Minutes” interview with Kamala Harris that was allegedly manipulated to put her in a better light.
-In Weiss’s new post, she is expected to report directly to Paramount Skydance chief executive David Ellison, leapfrogging CBS News president Tom Cibrowski, who will work alongside her.
-Weiss, who left her job at the Wall Street Journal in 2017 to follow her boss Bret Stephens to the Times, exited the paper in 2020, claiming that she had been “bullied” by liberal colleagues for her more conservative viewpoints.
-Expectedly, her potential leadership of CBS News has raised the ire of many liberal journalists.
+CBS News is set to hand over its reins to The Free Press co-founder Bari Weiss as Paramount acquires her company for $155M.
+David Ellison, CEO of Paramount called Weiss "a proven champion of independent, principled journalism."
+He's confident her "entrepreneurial drive and editorial vision will invigorate CBS News."
+As editor-in-chief of CBS News, Weiss is to shape editorial priorities, champion core values across platforms, and lead innovation in how the organization reports and delivers the news.
+Weiss will report directly to Ellison and partner with CBS News president Tom Cibrowski, who reports to Paramount chair of TV media, George Cheeks.
+Weiss left her job at the Wall Street Journal to follow her boss Brett Stephens to the New York Times.
+She exited the paper in 2020, claiming that she had been “bullied” by liberal colleagues for her more conservative viewpoints.
+Expectedly, her leadership of CBS News has raised the ire of many liberal journalists.
+Founded in 2021, The Free Press has 1.5M subscribers, of which 170K of them are paid.
+Paramount is breaking down the site's paywall gthourgh October 12 for a special Free Press "free week."

 C-SPAN comes on board as an official media partner of the U.S. Semiquincentennial Commission, the bipartisan Commission charged by Congress to lead the celebration of the 250th anniversary of the signing of the Declaration of Independence.
 C-SPAN will carry America250 Commission events across all its platforms — television, web, social media, YouTube, radio, and podcasts.
 The network says it will provide a minimum of 48 hours of dedicated America250 programming each week across its television networks.
 “This partnership is a continuation of C-SPAN’s enduring commitment to civic education and transparency, ensuring all Americans can take part in the nation’s 250th anniversary,” said C-SPAN CEO Sam Feist.